Konijima/PZ-BaseMod/BaseMod-Concept/README.md

 ## TriggerEvent

-You can trigger and pass any parameter to your custom events when you need it.
+Trigger a custom event and pass any parameters that you need.

 ```lua
 Client.TriggerEvent("OnMyCustomClientEvent", "param1", "param2");
 ```
 ```lua
 Server.TriggerEvent("OnMyCustomServerEvent", "param1", "param2", "param3");
 ```

+> The game engine limits us to a maximum of 8 parameters.

 <br>